vitas61/react-native-keyboard-avoiding-scroll-view/README.md

 React Native ScrollView extension that prevents inputs from being covered by the keyboard.

-**[NOTE]: Effectively the same as the fork, but added proper support for Android ScrollToEnd on input focus.**
+**[NOTE]: Effectively the same as the original, but added proper support for ScrollToEnd on input focus.**

 <img src="./.github/demo.gif" width="auto" height="640">